InoryS/Clash-Parser-Online-Vercel/README.md

 1. Fork this repository and set it as a private repository.
 2. Log in to your Vercel account and import the forked repository.
-3. Keep the default build settings unchanged.
+3. Select Other for the framework preset and keep the default build settings unchanged.
 4. Wait for the deployment to finish.
 5. Once completed, the service will be available.